canadaclub/canadaclub.github.io/events.md

 You can also find information about upcoming events on our [Facebook group page](https://www.facebook.com/groups/canadaclubberne/).

-## Upcoming events for 2024
+## Upcoming events for 2025

-- Dec 7: Annual Christmas Dinner, Restaurant [Ochsen](https://www.ochsen-muensingen.ch) Münsingen
+- January 12: Annual General Meeting, The Museum of Contemporary Circumpolar Art @ 16h00

 Activities can be added at any time if you have an idea.
 Put it on FB and let the Exec know to inform members by email.